 When the device responds to a request, it is done as if it's connected to the client directly: The APDU does not need to be pre-fixed.

-When the gateway receives a COSEM APDU carrying a .response service primitive on the LAN, it extracts the client and server SAPs from the protocol layer supporting the DLMS/COSEM AL on the LAN.
-Afterwards it inserts them into the supporting layer of the DLMS/COSEM AL on the WAN/NN and sends the message with pre-fixed fields to the client using the WAN/NN protocol.
+When the gateway receives a COSEM APDU carrying a .response service primitive on the LAN, it extracts the client and server SAPs from the protocol layer supporting the DLMS®/COSEM AL on the LAN.
+Afterwards it inserts them into the supporting layer of the DLMS®/COSEM AL on the WAN/NN and sends the message with pre-fixed fields to the client using the WAN/NN protocol.

 End devices in the LAN acting as Initiators (Push operation)